 "You mock me most unfairly," Amos replied with solemn and offended dignity.
 "I have no knowledge of space stations or of your capabilities.
 Further, I am not wrong.
-Icethe stationltftelf cannot move, then its people $\$ " i $\sim$ must \ "As far as such advice goes," Gus cut in, "he has a point.
-We should evacuate as many as we can children, the sick, nonessential personnel.
+If the station itself cannot move, then its people must."

+"As far as such advice goes," Gus cut in, "he has a point.
+We should evacuate as many as we can-children, the sick, nonessential personnel.
 Whoever we can, or whoever's hot to go."